COMP2150-24s1/level-design-assessment-Champ85/README.md

 ![Screenshot 8](DocImages/Screenshot12.png)

 ### 1.4.
 Exploration
-//How does your level design facilitate autonomy and invite the player to explore?
-How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

 The game invites the player to explore by including more than one route through the level.
 Even though there is a particular order the player has to complete the encounters, they can check out areas to the side to find health pickups, as well as backtrack through certain parts of the level.
 I have created distinct spaces by including unique backgrounds that the player can’t interact with but are likely to notice and are memorable.
 An example of inviting the player to explore is the path between sections 2 and 3.
 The player can choose to investigate either section first, but they cannot go further than the first encounter of section 3 until they have obtained the gun by clearing section 2.
 There is also a scene in section 2 where the player has to work out if the way forward is up a moving platform, or down a passage to the right.